biowdl/wdl-aid/README.md

   --fallback-category FALLBACK_CATEGORY
                         The fallback value for when no category is defined for a given input. [other]
+  -e EXTRA, --extra EXTRA
+                        A JSON file with additional data to be passed to the jinja2 rendering engine.
+These values will be made available under the 'extra' variable.
 ```

 ## Preparing your WDL file